 PETER LANCE: Didn’t name him.
 And they negotiated with him for almost two years to cut a deal.
 But Ali had all the cards, if you will, in the poker game.
 Why?
 Because he knew that the feds would never want the record that is now contained in this book to come out, how they had been bamboozled and snookered for many years by this principal spy.

-AMY GOODMAN: I’m looking at some criticism by Larry Johnson, the former CIA analyst, who says, "Here’s the truth: there’s not one document, piece of court evidence or retired FBI agent that supports the claim that in the year prior to the bombing of the US embassies in East Africa Ali Mohamed was recorded stating his intent to attack those embassies.
-Not one."
+AMY GOODMAN: I’m looking at some criticism by Larry Johnson, the former CIA analyst, who says, “Here’s the truth—there is not one document, piece of court evidence, or retired FBI agent that supports the claim that in the year prior to the bombing of the US Embassies in East Africa Ali Mohamed was recorded stating his intent to attack those embassies.
+Not one.”

-PETER LANCE: Larry Johnson is a joke, okay?
+PETER LANCE: Larry Johnson is a joke, OK?
 Larry Johnson was a former CIA officer who happened to be in the same class as Valerie Plame.
-If you google "Larry C. Johnson" and google "the declining terrorist threat," he wrote an Op-Ed page piece on July 10th of 2001, the day the Phoenix memo was issued, that basically said the declining terrorist threat — he was quoted in the New York Times as saying, bin Laden is highly overestimated, he’s being treated like a Fortune 500 leader when in fact al-Qaeda is fragmented.
+If you google “Larry C. Johnson” and google “the declining terrorist threat,” he wrote an op-ed page piece on July 10th of 2001, the day the Phoenix memo was issued, that basically said the declining terrorist threat—he was quoted in The New York Times as saying bin Laden is highly overestimated, he’s being treated like a Fortune 500 leader, when in fact al-Qaeda is fragmented.

 AMY GOODMAN: And what about the point that there is not one document, not one former FBI agent who supports this idea that he said that he was going to take out the embassies before they were bombed?